sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/cleaver-of-shamash.md

 ## Goka Fire

-[SP: 20][CD: 20s] Unleash the true powers of Shamash by consuming one's life force.
+[SP 소모: 20][재사용 대기 시간: 20초] Unleash the true powers of Shamash by consuming one's life force.
 Hits using the character's Basic, Combo, Charged, and Ultimate ATKs will deal an additional 500 Fire DMG.
 CD: 0.3s.
 After using the skill, lose 2% Max HP per second.
 If current HP is below 50%, lose 1% Max HP per second instead.
 Duration: 10s.
 Character will not die from the skill.

 ## Nirvana